 KH: Before we dig in, do you want to tell folks a bit about what’s been happening where you live?

 ED: Absolutely.
-So I’m in Brooklyn, and similarly we’ve had a lot of protests, a lot of resistance, folks figuring out how to resist in the ways that we’re accessible to them.
-Also, a site of rebellion.
-We had the police murder a young person when neighborhood away from me, and we also had somebody who, these are both black people, a black person who was, recently, I think two days ago, killed in prison by being pepper sprayed.
+So I’m in Brooklyn, and similarly we’ve had a lot of protests, a lot of resistance, folks figuring out how to resist in the ways that were accessible to them.
+Also, a site of rebellion, we had the police murder a young person one neighborhood away from me, and we also heard of somebody who, these are both black people, a black person who was, recently, I think two days ago, killed in prison by being pepper sprayed.
 So it is hard.
 And what heartens me is that people deeply, deeply want change, and are doing whatever we need to do to get it.

 KH: Well thank you for that.
 There’s so much happening that, even for folks who are paying close attention, it can be hard to keep up.